mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 #### MMR Rewinding

-Segments must be created against the UTXO set as it existed at the horizon header, which means that all prunable MMRs (i.e. output and rangeproof) MMRs must be rewound to ensure the leaf inclusion set is as it existed at that block.
-In practice, implementations only need to rewind the entire txhashset once (on initialisation of the segmenting code or when the horizon block changes), and maintain a representative bitmap set to use in for subsequent PIBD segment requests.
+Segments must be created against the TXO set as it existed at the horizon header, which means that all prunable MMRs (i.e. output and rangeproof) must be rewound to ensure the leaf inclusion set is as it existed at that block.
+In practice, implementations only need to rewind the entire txhashset once (on initialisation of the segmenting code or when the horizon block changes), and maintain a representative bitmap set to use in subsequent PIBD segment requests.

-### Requesting Segments and Recreating the UTXO Set
+### Requesting Segments and Recreating the TXO Set

-A nodes fast-syncing via the PIBD process will implement the following overall process:
+The PIBD portion of a the fast-sync process is outlined as follows:

 1. [Determine the current horizon block](#determining-the-current-horizon-block)
 1. [Determine segment heights](#determining-segment-heights)